Kung-Fu Master (video game): Sequels and successors

 Dragon Wang is an action game made by Sega for the SG-1000 released in 1985 and was inspired by Kung-Fu Master.
 The protagonist is Wang (inspired by Jackie Chan and/or his character Thomas) whose name means "King" in Chinese.

 My Hero was released by Sega for arcades in 1985 and for the Master System on January 1, 1986.
 The gameplay format is similar to Irem's Kung-Fu Master.

 Lady Master (レディーマスター, Redī Masutā) shortened from Lady Master of Kung Fu and known as Nunchackun in the US, is 2D side-scrolling fighting game developed by Taito and published by Magic Electronics in 1985 for arcades.
 The player controls a character known as Lady (レディ), a female martial artist skilled in kung-fu using kicks and leg sweeps and wields nunchaku as a primary weapon.
 Gameplay can be best described as a combination between its inspiration Kung-Fu Master and Taito's earlier title Elevator Action.
 Lady fights a multitude of different enemies inside a large mansion featuring several floors with elevators that she uses to reach them.
 Certain rooms on some floors are open, allowing her to enter them.
 These room may contain items, letters that can be collected for a stage end bonus, or more difficult enemies.
 These enemies may provide powerups when defeated.
 A room on the top floor contains a stage boss.
 The game also features an alternating two-player mode.
 This game is one of the earlier titles to feature a playable female protagonist.

 After designing Kung-Fu Master, Takashi Nishiyama was later hired by Capcom.
 He designed an arcade successor for Capcom, Trojan (1986), which evolved the basic gameplay concepts of Kung-Fu Master.
 The NES port included a one-on-one fighting mode, a precursor to Nishiyama's work on Street Fighter.

+Black Belt is a 1986 beat 'em up game developed and published by Sega for the Master System.
+The game is a modification of the Mark III title, Hokuto no Ken, based on the manga series of the same name, which is known as Fist of the North Star outside Japan.
+The export version of the game was released without this license, forcing alterations to character names and graphics.
+This title was commonly compared to Irem's Kung-Fu Master in both visuals and mechanics.